ibm-cloud-docs/satellite/monitor.md

 ### Viewing {{site.data.keyword.satelliteshort}} Config registration status for clusters
 {: #satconfig-registration-status}

 You can view the registration status of clusters that are enabled for use with {{site.data.keyword.satelliteshort}} Config.
-Keep in mind that some of these clusters might be in a public cloud location, not your {{site.data.keyword.satelliteshort}} location.
+Keep in mind that some clusters might be in a public cloud location, not your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 1. List clusters that are registered with {{site.data.keyword.satelliteshort}} Config.
 Note the output in the **Status** and **Location** columns.